 In order for the body to properly utilize phytoestrogens, the body must have a healthy amount of intestinal flora.
 Be sure to also regularly consume prebiotics and probiotics which feed healthy intestinal flora – sauerkraut, kimchi, Jerusalem artichoke, garlic, onions, organic raw yogurt.

-These support the health of the endocrine system, the glands that produce and regulate hormones.
+These support the health of the endocrine system, which involve the glands that produce and regulate hormones.
 They also help the body handle all types of stress in a better way.

 - Maca (Lepidium meyenii)